This is a 3-day workshop (February 25, March 4 & 11, 2019)

 Disclaimer The ASPB is not responsible for the content of this presentation; the information and views expressed by the presenter(s) are their own.

 Cost $195 for members and $275 for non-members.
-Course requires 15 individuals to sign-up.
+Registration closes at 5pm on February 20th.
 Only 30 spots available.

 For inquiries about the Workshop content, email Karl Bresee here